larsaars/KIP_EinfachErklaert/README.md

 ### General

-This project was developed as part of the "KI-Projekt" course during the summer term of 2024 at OTH Regensburg by Ben, Felix, Lears and Simon.
-It is designed to be used for scientific research.
+This project was developed as part of the "KI-Projekt" course during the summer term of 2024 at OTH Regensburg by Ben, Felix, Lars and Simon.
+It is designed to be used for scientific research only.
 The goal of the project is to scrape and match german news articles from sources that provide content in both easy (in german: "leichte" or "einfache Sprache") and standard language.
 For simplicity, we refer to the articles as **easy** or **hard**.
 Currently supported sources for the articles are:

 - [Nachrichtenleicht](https://nachrichtenleicht.de), [Nachrichtenleicht on Instagram](https://www.instagram.com/nachrichtenleicht/) (easy) and [Deutschlandfunk](https://deutschlandfunk.de) (hard)
 - [MDR: Leichte Sprache](https://www.mdr.de/nachrichten/podcast/leichte-sprache/nachrichten-leichte-sprache-100.html) (easy) and [MDR](https://www.mdr.de/nachrichten/index.html) (hard)